 As dawn broke over a fairly crisp summer morning in Manhattan, I was looking forward to venturing into Midtown this past weekend to attend my very first SharePoint Saturday.
 Microsoft’s NYC headquarters is located on 6th Avenue, also known as Avenue of the Americas, next to the iconic Radio City Music Hall.
 It was early when I arrived, but there was already a buzz as I entered the building, received my conference pass, and headed up to the 6th floor.
 There is a natural camaraderie among members of the SharePoint community, and it was especially apparent among the 400 attendees who were lucky enough to secure a pass to this event, myself included!

 The day started off with a thoughtfully brief introduction, as everyone was anxious to find their way to the morning’s first sessions.
-There were conference tracks to satisfy everyone’s interests, from Developer and Advanced Developer, to IT Pro, Advanced IT Pro, and End User, as well as specific topic tracks including Office 365, SharePoint Logistics, and a catch-all Special Interest track.
-Each track consisted of five 75-minute sessions, with the first starting at 8:30am.
+There were conference tracks to satisfy everyone’s interests, from Developer and Advanced Developer to IT Pro, Advanced IT Pro, and End User, as well as specific topic tracks including Office 365, SharePoint Logistics, and a catch-all Special Interest track.
+Each track consisted of five 75-minute sessions, with the first starting at 8:30 am.
 It was definitely tough to choose, and I was often torn between two or three sessions within the same timeframe… but I circled those of primary interest and headed to my first one, just across the hall.

 Site Collection Administrators: Who Are They and Why Should I Be One? was led Terri Dowell of Sogeti USA.
-After an overview of the various types of administrators within a SharePoint environment, Terri discussed the main responsibilities of the Site Collection Admin, and how to set oneself up for success in this role through the use of auditing tools and permissions trimming, as well as through learning the lingo, and gaining the trust and respect of your end users.
+After an overview of the various types of administrators within a SharePoint environment, Terri discussed the main responsibilities of the Site Collection Admin, and how to set oneself up for success in this role through the use of auditing tools and permissions trimming, as well as through learning the lingo and gaining the trust and respect of your end-users.
 As in all of the sessions I attended, the open discussion portion allowed participants to ask questions and share examples of their personal experiences, from which all could benefit.

-At 10am, it was time for session #2, Implementing SharePoint – A Project Manager’s How-To, conducted Eric Riz of Concatenate, Inc. It is always interesting to gain insight into who is attending these sessions, and Eric started out taking a brief survey show of hands to capture the make-up of his audience in the room.
+At 10 am, it was time for session #2, Implementing SharePoint – A Project Manager’s How-To, conducted by Eric Riz of Concatenate, Inc. It is always interesting to gain insight into who is attending these sessions, and Eric started out taking a brief survey show of hands to capture the make-up of his audience in the room.
 Eric asked how large of an organization we work for, and what category of SharePoint system user we consider ourselves to be, and our answers ran the gamut.
-Then it was content time, and from setting a project’s goal, to defining its structure and building out management processes through its lifecycle, Eric pointed out how the use of SharePoint can empower a Project Manager to move well beyond the “paper and pain” methods of old.
+Then it was content time, and from setting a project’s goal to defining its structure and building out management processes through its lifecycle, Eric pointed out how the use of SharePoint can empower a Project Manager to move well beyond the “paper and pain” methods of old.

 By the time the second session ended, talk of food filled the air.
-There was a bit of a snafu with the delivery of lunch, and it unfortunately interfered with my listening in on any of the Lightning Talks or Sponsor Presentations.
+There was a bit of a snafu with the delivery of lunch, and it, unfortunately, interfered with my listening in on any of the Lightning Talks or Sponsor Presentations.
 However, I was able to spend time visiting the Sponsors’ booths and inquiring about their offerings.

 With my Bingo Card firmly in hand, I made my way around the expo space, collecting stamps along the way.
 The vendors and service providers enthusiastically greeted visitors at their booths, as they collected raffle entries and doled out tchotchkes.
 (Urban Dictionary may define a tchotchke as “A small piece of worthless crap, a decorative knick knack with little or no purpose,” but I tend to disagree.
 Everything I happily dropped into my conference bag was useful, cute, or both!)

-As the afternoon began, it was on to session #3, Intro to Content Web Parts: The Sweetest Way to View and Manage Content, led Kim Frehe of Rightpoint Consulting.
+As the afternoon began, it was on to session #3, Intro to Content Web Parts: The Sweetest Way to View and Manage Content, led by Kim Frehe of Rightpoint Consulting.
 My favorite SharePoint analogy of the day was Kim’s use of the Candy Shop, and how finding exactly what you want among all of the options can be overwhelming.
 Therefore, the Content Query and Content Search Web Parts can be used to hone your searches far more effectively.
 Key takeaway: Managed metadata is highly recommended to keep terms consistent within your environment.
 I couldn’t agree more!

-By 5:15pm, it was time for closing remarks and the raffle giveaways.
+By 5:15 pm, it was time for closing remarks and the raffle giveaways.
 In a packed house, the sponsors and volunteers were enthusiastically thanked for their invaluable contributions.
 As a first-time participant, it was obvious how much work had gone into creating such an event.
-Then, one one, each lucky winner who heard their name called jumped up to retrieve their raffle prize, most notably Surface tablets, a remote control car, American Express gift cards, cameras, keyboards, headsets, shirts, and a plethora of books.
+Then, each lucky winner who heard their name called jumped up to retrieve their raffle prize, most notably Surface tablets, a remote control car, American Express gift cards, cameras, keyboards, headsets, shirts, and a plethora of books.
 I may not have won a physical prize, but I unquestionably stepped outside of the Microsoft building on a beautiful Saturday evening in New York City richer for the experience of the day.